What is Access to Higher Education?

 What is Combined Studies Access to Higher Education?

-A Combined Studies Access to Higher Education is a chance for students to be able to combine one or more subjects with a primary-course selection.
+A Combined Studies Access to Higher Education is a bit like a joint honours degree.
+It’s a chance for students to combine one or more subjects with a primary-course selection.
 This allows students to have a higher grade in other subjects or possibly improve on a previous grade.

-Combined Studies are commonplace in a lot of diplomas, so the ACHE is no different.
+Combined Studies are fairly common for diplomas, so the ACHE is no different.

 Is an Access for Higher Education Diploma valid abroad?

-It’s unknown if it is valid in all countries, but there will be a number of foreign universities who do accept it as a valid form of qualification.
-The best thing you can do, is check in with your university before you apply and see what they say about it.
+It’s unknown if it is valid in all countries.
+There will be a number of foreign universities that do accept it as a valid form of qualification.
+The best thing you can do, is check in with your university before you apply and see what they say.